marmitar/MC970-E2/03-OmpTask-Zip/README.md

 You should do the following tasks:

-- [ ] Understand the serial code in `src/zip-serial.c`
+- [X] Understand the serial code in `src/zip-serial.c`
-- [ ] Parallelize the code using OpenMP Tasks in the file `src/zip-parallel.c`
+- [X] Parallelize the code using OpenMP Tasks in the file `src/zip-parallel.c`
-- [ ] Run both versions and compare them.
+- [X] Run both versions and compare them.
 Did you get any speedup?
+(4x speedup)

 You must **not** change the serial implementation, only the parallel one.